rnwolf/astro-throughputfocus-com/README.md

 | `npm run astro ...`                      | Run CLI commands like `astro add`, `astro check` |
 | `npm run astro -- --help`                | Get help using the Astro CLI                     |

+### Deploy after local build to production cloudflare site with

+Setup environment variable.
+Assumes that Wrangler CLI has been installed and permissions granted.

+`$ENV:CLOUDFLARE_ACCOUNT_ID = "XXXXXXXXXXXXXXXXX"`

+From the root termincal run the following to deploy.

+`npx wrangler pages deploy dist --project-name=astro-throughputfocus-com`

 ## 👀 Want to learn more?

 Feel free to check [our documentation](https://docs.astro.build) or jump into our [Discord server](https://astro.build/chat).